Csc32/learning-rust/README.md

-# This repo  is for learn rust with the official docs and other resources
+# MoureDev-Challenges
+This is a repo that contains the resolutions of the mouredev challenges